 Any student who believes s/he has been or is currently the victim of bullying should immediately report the situation to the building principal or assistant principal or the Superintendent.
 The student also may report concerns to a teacher or counselor who will be responsible for notifying the appropriate administrator or Board official.
 This report may be made anonymously.
 Complaints against the building principal should be filed with the Superintendent.
-Complaints against the Superintendent.
+Complaints against the Superintendent should be filed with the Board President.
 A parent may file a complaint on behalf of a student in the same manner.